Washington Immigrant Solidarity Network is continuously developing systems to track ICE activity, alert affected communities, and mobilize resistance.

 Text-Message Alert System

 The WAISN text-message alert system sends out SMS text notifications about ICE activity in Washington.
-You can choose to receive alerts in English, Spanish, Traditional Chinese, Vietnamese and Korean.
+You can choose to receive alerts in English and Spanish.

 WAISN is organizing teams of volunteers around the state to support our neighbors and friends in the event of an ICE raid or related community emergency.
 When an incident has been reported to the hotline and verified, and text messages go out, we want to provide a physical response by physically showing up, bearing witness, and recording exactly what happens.